 How much Social Security you pay for a domestic worker in Spain in 2026

-In 2026, the Social Security contribution for a full-time (40 h) domestic worker is €376.65/month: €292.37 employer share plus €84.28 employee share, on a €1,424.50 base salary (12 payments).
-Adding the salary, the family's total cost is around €1,801/month.
-The amount falls with fewer hours, because since 2023 the base tracks the actual pay.
+In 2026, the Social Security contribution for a full-time (40 h) domestic worker is €408.41/month: €317.24 employer share plus €91.17 worker share, on a €1,424.50 base (the minimum wage over 12 payments).
+The worker's share is deducted from her salary, so the family's real cost is the salary plus the employer share: around €1,742/month.
+The amount falls with fewer hours, because since 2023 the base follows brackets of the actual pay.

 Monthly Social Security amount by weekly hours